Dunderligan/web/docs/database.md

 pnpm db:generate --name [name]
 ```

 This will create a new SQL migration file in `drizzle/migrations/` which will be ran against the production database on deploy.
-You can also try them locally with:
+You can also try them out locally with:

 ```bash
 pnpm db:migrate